GoBGP – A Control Plane Evolving Software Networking

 Installing Mininet, OpenDaylight and Open vSwitch

-The easiest way to get started with a quick SDN lab image is using the Mininet image that is now managed by the ONLAB which is part of the ONRC.
+[fancy_header3 variation=”orange”]Installing Mininet, OpenDaylight and Open vSwitch[/fancy_header3] The easiest way to get started with a quick SDN lab image is using the Mininet image that is now managed by the ONLAB which is part of the ONRC.
 They do a nice job keeping the images maintained.
-Ideally the will incorporate ODL into the image soon since the ODL GUI is great for folks to get started with …
+Ideally the will incorporate ODL into the image soon… Continue reading Installing Mininet, OpenDaylight and Open vSwitch

 Eliminating VLANs and Fragility in the Underlay with Network Virtualization

-This post is not intended to participate in the vendor Overlay vs. Underlay vs. Open OS vs. closed NOS but rather a network centric look at some things I am considering.
+[fancy_header3 variation=”orange”]Eliminating VLANs and Fragility in the Underlay with Network Virtualization[/fancy_header3] This post is not intended to participate in the vendor Overlay vs. Underlay vs. Open OS vs. closed NOS but rather a network centric look at some things I am considering.
 The simple answer is routing scales and bridging doesn’t in my experience.
-As I look back at the first decade in my career I spent operating and designing Ethernet …
+As… Continue reading Eliminating VLANs and Fragility in the Underlay with Network Virtualization

 Getting Started With OVSDB

-OVSDB (Open vSwtich Database) is a management protocol used to manipulate the configuration of Open vSwitches and more recently vendors have begun implementing OVSDB in their Ethernet switches firmware.
-Some of those vendor data plane implementations are already running OVS under the hood so the implementation should be relatively painless.
-A project I am involved in developing is the OVSDB …
+[fancy_header3 variation=”orange”]Getting Started With OVSDB[/fancy_header3] OVSDB (Open vSwtich Database) is a management protocol used to manipulate the configuration of Open vSwitches and more recently vendors have begun implementing OVSDB in their Ethernet switches firmware.
+Some of those vendor data plane implementations are already running OVS under the hood so the implementation should be relatively painless.… Continue reading Getting Started With OVSDB

 The OpenFlow Overlay